MasonPutt/4E-Capstone-Project/README.md

 # 4E-Capstone-Project
-> This is an academic project completed by members of the University of Pittsburgh's MS in Quantitative Economics program, advised by Pittsburgh consulting firm Fourth Economy.
+> This is an academic project completed by students of the University of Pittsburgh's MS in Quantitative Economics program, advised by Pittsburgh consulting firm Fourth Economy.
 We use data ranging from 2008-2017 to show how higher unemployment and housing affordability gaps leads to higher rates of evictions, and how this effect is different across counties with different rurality or racial breakdowns.

 ## Table of contents
 * [General info](#general-info)